What About Me?

 I got my real start on the media side of the creative industry when, in the late 90’s, I landed a gig as art director for Bon Appétit magazine.
 At the time, it was the largest food magazine in the world.

-I soon decided that graphic design and writing was much more satisfying than designing weapons of war, so I quit my job, joined the local chamber of commerced and started freelancing.
+I soon decided that graphic design and writing was much more satisfying than designing weapons of war, so I quit my job and joined the local chamber of commerce.

-Next thing you know, I won a contract to print the chamber business directory and suddenly I was a publisher.
+Next thing you know, I won a contract to publish the chamber business directory and suddenly I was a publisher.
+Still faking it…clearly.

-That experience qualified me for a position as art production manager at Bon Appétit.
-From there, I was able to flex my design skills and, when the art director position opened up, I was in like Flynn
+That experience eventually got my foot in the doorfor a position as art production manager at Bon Appétit.
+From there, I was able to flex my design skills and, when the art director position opened up, I was In Like Flynn.

 Making the Move to Marketing and Advertising